 Home Equity Loans and Lines of Credit

 Use the equity in your home to your advantage.
-With a home equity loan or line of credit (HELOC), you can leverage the investment you have in your home as collateral to start projects that add value to your home, consolidate debt into a more manageable monthly payment, refinance your mortgage or finance major expenses.
+With a home equity loan or line of credit (HELOC), you can leverage the investment you have in your home as collateral to start projects that add value to your home, consolidate debt into a more manageable monthly payment, refinance your mortgage or finance major expenses such as college tuition.

 We offer Home Equity Loans and FlexChoice Home Equity Line of credit.
 A home equity loan vs a line of credit is a personal decision, based on your financial situation.
 With a home equity loan, you receive the entire amount requested with a fixed rate.
 With a line of credit, you have access to borrow a portion of the amount now and into the future, with a variable rate.

 What you'll need to apply:

 - Verification of income